 Once the green is gone, two other pigments show their bright faces.
 These pigments, carotene (yellow) and anthocyanin (red), exist in the leaf all summer but are masked by the chlorophyll.
 (The browns in autumn leaves are the result of tannin, a chemical that exists in many leaves, especially oaks.)

 Sugar trapped in autumn leaves by the abscission layer is largely responsible for the vivid color.
 Some additional anthocyanins are also manufactured by sunlight acting on the trapped sugar.
 This is why the foliage is so sparkling after several bright fall days and more pastel during rainy spells.
-In general, a dry fall produces the most-vibrant color.
+In general, a wet growing season followed by a dry autumn filled with sunny days and cool, frostless nights produces the most vibrant palette of fall colors.

 While tradition has it that Columbus Day weekend is when the color peaks in New England, the mythical maximum occurs in northern Maine in mid- to late September and “travels” south, reaching the Connecticut shore by late October.

 How do you determine the best location in your area for vibrant fall foliage?
 Check out this Foliage Leaf Peepr app which reports on the best and brightest colors in the United States.